microsoft/botframework/README.md

 ## Bot Framework CLI Tools
 The Bot Framework CLI Tools is an [open source](https://github.com/microsoft/botframework-cli) collection of cross-platform command line tools designed to support building robust end-to-end development workflows.
 The new Bot Framework CLI tool replaces legacy standalone tools used to manage bots and related services.
 We've ported most of the tools and are in the process of porting the rest of them.
 BF CLI aggregates the collection of cross-platform tools into one cohesive and consistent interface.
 For the 4.6 release, we've ported Chatdown, QnAMaker, LuDown, and LuisGen.
 We plan to deprecate older versions of the tool in the future.
 [Docs]

+## Bot Framework Composer (Preview)
+Bot Framework Composer is an integrated development tool for developers and multi-disciplinary teams to build bots and conversational experiences with the Microsoft Bot Framework.
+Within this tool, you'll find everything you need to build a sophisticated conversational experience. [[Docs](https://github.com/microsoft/BotFramework-Composer/)]

 ## Related Services